PatriceJiang/ccplugin_tutorial/README.md

 ### Distribute with Editor Extension

-The current upgrade process for Editor Extensions is incomplete after the native plugin directory is packaged and published to the [Cocos Store](https://docs.cocos.com/creator/manual/en/editor/extension/store/upload-store.html).
+The current upgrade process for Editor Extensions is incomplete.
+After the native plugin directory is packaged and published to the [Cocos Store](https://docs.cocos.com/creator/manual/en/editor/extension/store/upload-store.html).
 It needs to be implemented by the developer in the NodeJS environment for publishing and upgrading the native plugin.